jonasoesch/p9/paper.md

+# Reducing the transition cost {#sec:reducing-cost}

+One of the goals of using animation to guide the reader through narrative visualization should be to *reduce the transition cost*.
+This can either be done by reducing the number of targets that need to be compared, the size of the targets or the complexity of relationships.

+#### Chunking

+Cognitive load theory states, that when a comparison is successfully processed in working memory, the result is committed to long term memory.
+From there it is available for further processing at almost zero cost.
+Transitions that exceed working memory limits can therefore be split into multiple subtransitions where each individual subtransition stays within the limits of working memory while the information from previous subtransitions is available in long term memory.

+#### Highlighting

+Highlighting explicitly identifies the targets that the reader should compare (see section [-@sec:comparison]).
+It therefore also reduces the number of targets that need to be held in memory.
+Highlighting can be done through the means of narrative visualization (narration, annotations, color and animation) mentioned in [section -@sec:narr-vis].
+It is especially efficient when done through pre-attentive attributes like color.
+In this case, elements with other colors are already being hidden by the visual system and don't even reach working memory. [@Franconeri-18:thinkingdata] (compare also "Visual feature" in  figure \label{comparison-identification}).
+There are strong indications that motion has a similar highlighting effect as color [@Munzner-15:visualizationanalysis, p.
+95].

+#### Object constancy

+#### Explicitly show the relationship

+Complex relationships take multiple steps from the reader to understand through comparison.
+The intermediate results from these steps need to be stored in working memory.
+But intermediate results might be indicated through animation or via symbolic means.

 ## Implications animated transitions

 The transition types in the previous section will be interpreted in different ways by the readers.
 While one type will require the reader to find out how the shape of a character has changed, another will require of him to identify characters that have similar shapes, and a third one will require him to create a relation at the conceptual level.
-Animation will therefore not be applicable to all of the or in the same way.
+Animation will therefore not be applicable to all of them in the same way and will have different potential benefits (@sec:reducing-cost).

 ### Morphing animation